This information is for people renting privately in Northern Ireland.

 Ending a fixed term tenancy

-A fixed term tenancy lasts for a set period.
+A fixed term tenancy lasts for a set period, which will be stated on a tenancy agreement.
 It will have a start and end date.
 The most common fixed term is a year.
-At the end, it can be renewed for a new fixed term or it might become periodic.
+In most cases, at the end of the fixed term:

 Fixed term reaches its end date